Pomona, Queensland: School of Arts

+War memorial

 The Rotunda and Soldiers Memorial Park were officially dedicated on 24 June 1939 as a tribute and monument to the memory of King George V and to those from the District who died in service or were killed in action during the Great War.
 The war memorial was built over several years by the Pomona Branch of the RSSILA, the structure was built as the feature of the 'Soldiers Memorial Park', controversially renamed 'Joe Bazzo Park' by Noosa Council.
 The structure is described as "octagonal stone rotunda with a diameter of about ten feet.
 The base and pillars comprise stone obtained from, local quarries, and the structure is finished with a red tile roof.
 The floor is cemented and the ceiling of the rotunda is of asbestos sheeting painted white.
 An electric point is situated underneath an ornamental covering, and this will be utilised to provide an eternal flame when the North Coast electricity scheme has been extended to Pomona."

 In 2018 a community effort saw the rotunda restored after the Council suggested the memorial be converted into a bus stop.
 The former electric light was restored and replaced with a modern 'eternal' flame style flame light that is automatically turned on every night.
 The surrounding gardens were cleaned up and restored by the Noosa and District Land Care.
 On remembrance Day 2018, the memorial was rededicated by Major General John Cantwell with approximately 250 people attending the ceremony with plans for future ANZAC Day and Remembrance Day services.